emojicode/emojicode.github.io/src/reference/callables.md

 # Callables

+>!N This chapter has not been revised for Emojicode Symphonic alpha yet.

 Emojicode supports a type called *callables* which is comparable to function types in other programming languages.
 Callables are objects like any other object and can therefore be stored in variables, passed as argument, etc.